tox-dev/tox/README.md

 ### How it works

-tox creates virtual environments for all configured so called `testenvs`, it then installs the project and other necessary dependencies and runs the configured set of commands.
+tox creates virtual environments for all configured so-called `testenvs`, it then installs the project and other necessary dependencies and runs the configured set of commands.
 See [system overview](https://tox.readthedocs.io/en/latest/#system-overview) for more details.